MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 * The Microsoft Monitoring Agent (MMA) extension must be installed and configured on the machine.
 View the [Install MMA](configure-advanced-data-security.md#install-microsoft-monitoring-agent-mma) article for instructions.
 You can also get more information on the [Log Analytics Agent](/azure/azure-monitor/platform/log-analytics-agent) article.

-* Your SQL Server must have the [TCP/IP protocol enabled](../../database-engine/configure-windows/enable-or-disable-a-server-network-protocol.md).
+* Your SQL Server instance must have the [TCP/IP protocol enabled](../../database-engine/configure-windows/enable-or-disable-a-server-network-protocol.md).

 * The [SQL Server browser service](../../tools/configuration-manager/sql-server-browser-service.md) must be running if you're operating a named instance of SQL Server.

 * Make sure you've reviewed the SQL Server document at [Services Hub On-Demand Assessments Prerequisites](/services-hub/health/assessment-prereq-docs#on-demand-assessment-prerequisite-documents).

-## Run On-demand SQL Assessment
+## Run on-demand SQL Assessment

 1. Open your SQL Server – Azure Arc resource and select **Environment Health** in the left pane.